OPENING KEYNOTE SESSION

 With over 20 years experience in libraries and information management roles, Eddy Smith has served as Executive Director of the Abilene Library Consortium (TX) since 2009.
 Previously, he served as Director of Member Services Development at Amigos Library Services and spent 10 years in software development companies (proving that you can return from the corporate dark side without losing your soul).
 He is passionate about libraries and their mission to preserve the past while igniting our imaginations for the future.

-Bringing A New “Voice” To Our Library and School With 3-D Printing
+Bringing A New “Voice” To Our Library and School With 3-D Printing- Collaboration 1

-Shannon McClintock Miller is the K-12 district teacher librarian at Van Meter Community School (IA).
-She is active in ALA, AASL, ISTE, and other organizations.
-Shannon is the author of the award winning Van Meter Library Voice blog and enjoys writing for various journals, blogs, and other forums.
-She has had the opportunity to speak and consult in Iowa and around the country on education, librarianship, technology, social media, and making a difference in education and the lives of others.
+Shannon McClintock Miller is a teacher librarian and technology integration specialist.
+She is an educational consultant for Mackin Educational Resources, Director of School and Library Strategy for In This Together Media and Executive Director of Library & Educational Services for Biblionasium.
+She speaks and consults in Iowa and around the country on education, librarianship, technology, social media, and making a difference in education and the lives of others.
 Shannon is a 2014 Library Journal Mover and Shaker.
 Follow her on Twitter @shannonmmiller

 Creating a Collective Culture of Education: Classroom/Library Partnerships that Support Students’ Academic and Civic Learning